snowdriftcoop/snowdrift/BEGINNERS.md

 *   We use [Twitter Bootstrap](http://getbootstrap.com/) for much (but not all) of our CSS.

-*   [The Git Book](https://git-scm.com/book/) uses the CC-BY-NC-SA license, so it is shareable but is not fully FLO, unfortunately.
+*   The [Git Docs](http://git-scm.com/doc/) page includes many links, an online version of the core Git manuals, and the Pro Git book which uses the CC-BY-NC-SA license, so it is shareable but not fully FLO, unfortunately.

 *   [The Basics of UNIX][unix] is FLO and good reading, albiet a bit dense, relevant to all UNIX-style systems including Mac OS X, GNU/Linux, and BSD.